-- 1. must currently reside full time in the BCPSS attendance zones; and - 2. must be the custodial parent with whom the child resides full time or; - must be the person/parent with adjudicated/court ordered sole legal and physical custody or; 3. - must be the person/parent with adjudicated/court ordered joint legal custody and primary physical 4. custody of the child with a custodial exchange schedule that meets BCPSS requirements or - 5. must be the person with adjudicated/court ordered permanent guardianship as established by Alabama statute, case law or a judge's Order with whom the child resides full time.
+- 1. must currently reside full time in the BCPSS attendance zones and - 2. must be the custodial parent with whom the child resides full time or; - 3. must be the person/parent with adjudicated/court ordered sole legal and physical custody or; - 4. must be the person/parent with adjudicated/court ordered joint legal custody and primary physical custody of the child with a custodial exchange schedule that meets BCPSS requirements or - 5. must be the person with adjudicated/court ordered permanent guardianship as established by Alabama statute, case law or a judge's Order with whom the child resides full time.

 Note: A parent who is a full-time resident of Baldwin County, BCPSS attendance zones, and who was not granted physical custodial rights to their child at birth by Alabama statute or case law must be adjudicated/court ordered as a custodial parent by a judge's Order in order to register and enroll the child in BCPSS.
-Delegations of Parental Authority will not be accepted.